tfennelly/jenkins-js-builder/README.md

 what modules/packages are causing the bloat and if there's an opportunity to [externalize] modules/packages that are in use across a number of bundles.

+> Note: [browserify-tree](https://www.npmjs.com/package/browserify-tree) is a tool that we developed to help analyse [Browserify] generated bundles.
-> Note: [disc] is a useful tool for analysing Browserify generated bundles.
+> Note: [disc] is another useful tool for analysing Browserify generated bundles.
 [See this Jenkins Dev list thread](https://groups.google.com/forum/?hl=en#!searchin/jenkinsci-dev/bundle$20size%7Csort:relevance/jenkinsci-dev/UknJzFso3y8/jbqwZINtBAAJ) for some details on how we've used it in the past.

 [bundle]: https://github.com/jenkinsci/js-modules/blob/master/FAQs.md#what-is-the-difference-between-a-module-and-a-bundle
 [js-modules]: https://github.com/jenkinsci/js-modules